 Based on engine operation conditions the oil change indicator message will illuminate, this means that service is required for your vehicle.
-Have your vehicle serviced as soon as possible, within the next 500 mi (805 km).
+Have your vehicle serviced as soon as possible, within the next 500 miles (805 km).

-• The oil change indicator message will not monitor the time since the last oil change.
-Change your vehicle's

-- Change your engine oil more often if you drive your vehicle off-road for an extended period of time. - Under no circumstances should oil change intervals exceed 6,000 mi (10 000 km) or 6 months, whichever comes first.
+- The oil change indicator message will not monitor the time since the last oil change.
+Change your vehicle's oil if it has been 6 months since your last oil change even if the oil change indicator message is NOT illuminated. - Change your engine oil more often if you drive your vehicle off-road for an extended period of time. - Under no circumstances should oil change intervals exceed 6,000 miles (10 000 km) or 6 months, whichever comes first.

 Your authorized dealer will reset the oil change indicator message after completing the scheduled oil change.
-If this scheduled oil change is performed by someone other than your authorized dealer the message can be reset by referring to the steps described under "OIL CHANGE REQUIRED - If Equipped" under "System Status (EVIC Displays)" in Section 3, or under "Odometer/Trip Odometer" under "Instrument Cluster Description" in Section 4.
+If this scheduled oil change is performed by someone other than your authorized dealer the message can be reset by referring to the steps described under "OIL CHANGE REQUIRED - If Equipped" under "System Status (EVIC

+Displays)" in Section 3, or under "Odometer/Trip Odometer" under "Instrument Cluster Description" in Section